-I See the Path to Knowing God
+I Find the Path to Knowing God

-One day, I saw the following passage of God’s words in the piece “How Peter Came to Know Jesus”: “Over the time he followed Jesus, Peter observed and took to heart everything about His life: His actions, words, movements, and expressions. … From his time in contact with Jesus, Peter also realized that His character was different from that of an ordinary man.
-He always acted steadily and never with haste, never exaggerated nor underplayed a subject, and conducted His life in a way that was both normal and admirable.
-In conversation, Jesus was elegant and graceful, open and cheerful yet serene, and never lost His dignity in the execution of His work.
-Peter saw that Jesus was sometimes taciturn, yet other times talked incessantly.
-He was sometimes so happy that He became agile and lively like a dove, and yet sometimes so sad that He did not talk at all, as if He were a weather-beaten mother.
-At times He was filled with anger, like a brave soldier charging off to kill enemies, and sometimes even like a roaring lion.
+One day, I saw the following passage of God’s words in the piece “How Peter Came to Know Jesus”: “During the time he followed Jesus, Peter observed and took to heart everything about His life: His actions, words, movements, and expressions. … From his time in contact with Jesus, Peter also saw that His character was different from that of an ordinary man.
+He always acted steadily and never with haste, never exaggerated nor underplayed a subject, and He conducted His life in a way that revealed a character which was both normal and admirable.
+In conversation, Jesus spoke plainly and with grace, communicating always in a cheerful yet serene manner—and yet never did He lose His dignity while carrying out His work.
+Peter saw that Jesus was sometimes taciturn, while other times He spoke incessantly.
+Sometimes He was so happy that He appeared like a frisking and frolicking dove, and other times He was so sad that He did not talk at all, appearing laden with grief as though He were a worn and weary mother.
+At times He was filled with anger like a brave soldier charging off to kill an enemy or, on some occasions, He even resembled a roaring lion.
 Sometimes He laughed; other times He prayed and wept.
 No matter how Jesus acted, Peter grew to have boundless love and respect for Him.
-Jesus’ laughter filled him up with happiness, His sorrow plunged him into grief, His anger frightened him, while His mercy, forgiveness, and strictness made him come to truly love Jesus, developing a true reverence and longing for Him.
-Of course, Peter only gradually came to realize all of this once he had lived alongside Jesus for a few years” ().
+Jesus’ laughter filled him with happiness, His sorrow plunged him into grief, His anger frightened him, while His mercy, forgiveness, and the strict demands He made of people made him come to truly love Jesus and develop a true reverence and longing for Him.
+Of course, it was not until after Peter had lived alongside Jesus for a number of years that he gradually came to realize all of this” ().
 After reading this passage I thought: No wonder Peter could have knowledge of God!
 Turns out it was because he lived alongside the Lord Jesus day and night, he personally witnessed the Lord Jesus’ every word and every move, and from that he discovered much of God’s adorableness, and so he achieved knowledge of God.
 Now is also the era of when God becomes flesh to personally descend upon the world of man to work.
 If I could also have the fortune of being able to come into contact with God and spend time together like Peter had, then wouldn’t I also know God better?
 Oh!
 It’s a shame that now I can only read God’s word but cannot see the face of Christ.
 Then how would I be able to gain true knowledge of God?